cnoe-io/website/docs/reference-implementation/plugins/argo-workflows.md

   system: system1
 ```

 Configure your Argo Workflows' instance base URL.
-Ths is optional.
+This is optional.
 If defined, workflows will have links to Argo Workflows UI.

 ```yaml
 argoWorkflows: